 The need to generate returns is the reason they mostly prefer momentum trading.

 Momentum is required in intermediate horizon which is often six to twelve months period.

 The period is important to most funds because they have to have a profitable year.

 To have a profitable year, funds should only select moving stocks.

 Advanced Average True Range

-The ATR is usually attached to a chart to measure the volatility of a stock.
+The ATR is a technical indicator usually attached to a chart to measure the volatility of a stock.